NorthernMagic/Ptera-Web-Guides/README.md

 # Ptera Web Guides README

+# OUTDATED | Not Maintained

+This Guides Repo is not maintained anymore due to the Ptera community dying down, and there are 100 other guides that say the same thing.
+Always try to get firsthand guides from the developers themselves, as they will be the most up to date.

 This GitHub repo was made by me (Magic) so the guides can all be centralized.
 You are getting the latest versions of these guides, freshly right off the trunk.